toddway/Shelf/README.md

 Shelf.all().filter { it.olderThan(60) }.forEach { it.remove() }
 ```

-If item is older than 60 seconds, fetch new data, then get from shelf
+If item is older than 60 seconds, fetch new data, then use shelf
 ```kotlin
 Shelf.item(key)
     .apply { if (olderThan(60)) put(newListOfThings()) }